isomerpages/moe-meridianpri/_the-meridian-experience/Co Curricular Activities/Performing Arts.md

 <b>Highlights</b><br>
 <br><br><br>
-Students are given the opportunities to take part in the SYF Arts Presentation as well as in various community performances.
+<p>Students are given the opportunities to take part in the SYF Arts Presentation as well as in various community performances.</p>
 <br><br><br>
 <u>Our Achievements</u>